Chetan177/Champeon/README.md

 Input layer and all the 3 hidden layers uses the relu activation function The output layers uses sigmoid function as activation fucntion.
+The model is trained for 100 epochs with average time per epochs 20sec(GPU Accelerated)